alexmsalmeida/ml-microbiome/README.md

 3. View the results in `results/report.md`.

-By default, the pipeline will not estimate feature importance.
-However, a separate script to do that can be found in `code/get_ml-features.R`.
+By default, the pipeline will not estimate feature importance as this is very time consuming.
+However, a separate script to perform this analysis can be found in `code/get_ml-features.R`.